troyraen/PGB_testing/_avro2BQ/main.md

     fastavro.writer(out, schema, [data])

 # THIS WORKS AND BQ CAN AUTOMATICALLY CREATE A TABLE FROM IT
 ```

+Write the valid schema to a file so that we can use it to replace all version 3.3 schema headers.

 ## Test module in PGB_version
 <!-- fs -->